jheijkoop/phantom/README.md

 <a id="propagating-parse-errors">Propagating parse errors</a>
 =============================================================

 Until now, our implementation of Cassandra primitives has been based on the Datastax Java Driver and on an ```Option``` based DSL.
-This made it heard to deal with parse errors at runtime, specifically those situations when the DSL was unable to parse the required type from the Cassandra result or in a simple case where ```null`` was returned for a non-optional column.
+This made it hard to deal with parse errors at runtime, specifically those situations when the DSL was unable to parse the required type from the Cassandra result or in a simple case where ```null`` was returned for a non-optional column.

 The core of the ```Column[Table, Record, ValueType].apply(value: ValueType]``` method which was used to parse rows in a type safe manner was written like this: